 About Campanula Persicifolia White

 A traditional old cottage garden flower with stems covered in radiant white cup flowers.
 The contrast brings out all the other colors in your garden.
 The foliage stays low and neat.
 They are a carefree plant in my garden.
 I have this variety in a partial shade area of my garden but it can handle a sunny spot as well.
+Pinch off old flower heads and these plants just keep blooming.
 The University of Illinois puts Campanula on its list of deer resistant plants.

 Campanula Persicifolia White